 Visa applications lodged in Australia, refusals of sponsored visa applications, and visa cancellations can be challenged in the AAT.
 Challenges can also be mounted to the decisions of the accrediting bodies and state governments.

 When you are applying for review, you must lodge the application for review within the time frame specified in the decision notification letter.

 In reviewing whether the decision in your case is correct and handling your appeal to the AAT or the relevant body, VisAustralia will ensure that all relevant material supporting your visa application is fully considered, and will put your case positively and forcefully.

-Appeals against negative decisions made by the Administrative Appeals Tribunal, or the Refugee Review Tribunal can be appealed to the Federal Court.
-The decisions made by the Tribunals are not all subject to review in the Courts.
-Appeals to the Courts are limited in scope to determining whether the Tribunal has made a "jurisdictional error" – for example, by failing to correctly identify the issues, by incorrectly interpreting the law, by failing to consider relevant material or by relying on irrelevant material to arrive at its decision.
+Appeals against appalling decisions made by the AAT can be made to the Federal Circuit Court.
+Not all decisions made by the AAT are subject to review in the Courts.
+Appeals to the Courts are limited in scope to determining whether the AAT made a “jurisdictional error” – for example, by failing to correctly identify the issues, by incorrectly interpreting the law, by failing to consider relevant material or by relying on irrelevant material to arrive at its decision.

 VisAustralia can undertake a careful review of the Tribunal’s decision, provide advice to you as to whether there are solid grounds that justify going forward with an appeal, and act for you in the Court proceeding.